barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > The old man replied, "I am not a human being. __In the far distant past__, in the time of Kasyapa Buddha, __I was___ head priest at this mountain.

 The "I" changes every day.
 Every instant there's a new "I" emerging and an old "I" ceasing.
 It is the radical impermanence of the Self, dispersed in Indra's Net.
-_"In the far distant past ...
-I was ..."_ - that far in the past, there's nothing much left really from the "I" that wasthat far in the past.
-It's already been dispersed, ceased, renewed, every instant since then.
+_"In the far distant past ... __I was__ ..."_ - this is so far in the past, how could there be anything left from the "I" that __was__.
+It has already been dispersed, ceased, renewed, every instant between then and now.
+A radical change for every instant, not just for a second but for centuries.
-What is the "I" that old Paichang claim to have been?
-If there's nothing left from it, who was reborn five hundred times?
+There's nothing left really.
+So what is the "I" that old Paichang now claims he __was__ back then?
+If there's nothing left from it, __who__ was reborn five hundred times?

 > "Please say a __turning point__ for me [...]
 Hearing this, the old man __immediately was enlightened__."